vseryakov/backendjs/README.md

 - bkjs watch - run the backend or the app for development purposes, uses local app.js if exists otherwise runs generic server
 - bkjs shell - start REPL shell with the backend module loaded and available for use, all submodules are available in the shell as well like core, db, api
 - bkjs sync [-path path] [-host host] [-user user] - sync sources of the app with the remote site, this is for development version of the backend only
-- bkjs init-server [-home path] [-user user] [-host name] [-domain name] - initialize Linux instance(Amazon,CentOS) for backend use, optional -home can be specified where the backend home will be instead of ~/.bkjs, optional -user tells to use existing user instead of the current user and not root.
+- bkjs init-server [-home path] [-user user] [-host name] [-domain name] - initialize Linux instance(Amazon) for backend use, optional -home can be specified where the backend home will be instead of ~/.bkjs, optional -user tells to use existing user instead of the current user and not root.

    **This command will create `/etc/sysconfig/bkjs` file with BKJS_HOME set to the home of the